apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="onecity"></a>
 ## OneCity
 Arguably Vancouver’s most progressive party, OneCity has a consistent set of urbanist and leftist stances on the city’s issues.
-Now that we can add to that 4 years of OneCity Councillor **Christine Boyle**’s voting record, we can confirm that, yes, this is a party pushes to permit a lot more housing, fund social housing, take action on climate, and just generally, you know, push for progress.
+We can now add to that 4 years of OneCity Councillor **Christine Boyle**’s voting record, confirming that yes, this is a party pushes to permit a lot more homes, fund social housing, take action on climate, and generally push for progress.

 That said, with only 1 vote out of 11, OneCity has only been able to do that – *push* for progress.
 While in some cases they were the deciding vote on a given housing initiative or progressive cause, in other cases they [found themselves with little support](https://twitter.com/christineeboyle/status/1397431785676414976) on the current council, pushing for motions that only drew votes from one or two of the more urbanist or leftist members.
 To have a big impact, OneCity simply needs more votes at City Hall.

 The party’s [platform](https://www.onecityvancouver.ca/platform) hopes to deliver that, including a call to  [create non-police response teams](https://vancouver.citynews.ca/2022/09/19/onecity-peer-mental-health-teams/) that can respond to mental health crises, and a call to “[end the apartment ban](https://vancouversun.com/opinion/columnists/dan-fumano-ending-vancouvers-apartment-ban-is-it-progress-or-disaster)”, allowing new rentals and social housing in all neighbourhoods.

-If this kind of approach appeals to you, you’ll want to seriously consider voting for Boyle and OneCity’s new candidates: health economist **Ian Cromwell**, senior transportation planner **Iona Bonamis**, and indigenous leader **Matthew Norris**.
+If this kind of approach appeals to you, you’ll want to consider voting for Boyle and OneCity’s new candidates: health economist **Ian Cromwell**, senior transportation planner **Iona Bonamis**, and indigenous leader **Matthew Norris**.

 On the question of electability, OneCity is the only party to have all their candidates endorsed by the Vancouver Labour and District Council, or VDLC.
-While VDLC has long helped rally progressive voters towards an electable slate of candidates, their misstep in 2018 of endorsing 4 Vision candidates may have reduced their credibility at correctly forecasting electability.
-That said, 5/7 of VDLC’s non-Vision picks were elected last time around, so [2022’s Vision-less slate](https://vdlc.ca/vdlc-endorses-municipal-candidates/) may be a useful tool for progressive voters trying to make sense of many options.
+While VDLC has long helped rally progressive voters towards an electable slate of candidates, their misstep in 2018 of endorsing 4 Vision candidates may have reduced their credibility here.
+That said, 5/7 of VDLC’s non-Vision picks were elected last time around, so their [Vision-less 2022 slate](https://vdlc.ca/vdlc-endorses-municipal-candidates/) may be a useful tool for progressive voters trying to make sense of their many options.

 Like the other progressive parties, OneCity has refrained from running a mayoral candidate, implicitly supporting Mayor Kennedy Stewart’s re-election.
 Their hope is that time around, he’ll have enough progressives and urbanists on Council to make some bigger changes.